 Parish Nurse Certification and Certificate Program Options

 Parish nursing is a specialty practice within the nursing field that combines faith and ministry services with nursing.
 Parish nurses are often registered nurses (RNs) who complete a Parish Nurse Certificate program through a university or healthcare training facility.
+Additional certification through a professional organization is not mandatory, but does give the parish nurse support and access to continuing education opportunities.

-Parish nursing certificate programs are designed for those registered nurses who are interested in working as nurses, health educators, health counselors and volunteers within a religious or faith-based community.
+Parish nursing certificate programs are designed for registered nurses who are interested in working as nurses, health educators, health counselors and volunteers within a religious or faith-based community.
 Certificate programs build upon previous nursing education and experience and provide students with the means to assess the health needs of a congregation.

 Most parish nursing certificate programs are only open to RNs or individuals who have received a degree or diploma in nursing and have passed the licensing exam for nurses, the NCLEX-RN.
 Many schools also require incoming students to have at least two years of practical experience working as an RN before they can begin a parish nursing certificate program.